What Can You Do with an Associate's Degree in Nursing?

 So what can you do with an Associate’s Degree in Nursing?
 As you now know, ADN nurses have many opportunities, whether or not they go on to earn their BSN.
 No matter what route you choose to take, know that you’re taking the first step toward a rewarding, well-respected career.

-1Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+1Completion time is dependent on the number of accepted transfer credits and the number of courses completed each term.

 2Burning-glass.com (analysis of 1,697,744 nursing job postings, Sept.
 01, 2016 – August 31, 2017)